 Refreshed Aug 2022

-Hashnode primes a reader to give a shoutout to the author of a post using the Say Thanks! button on the left of the blog post.
+Hashnode primes a reader to shout out to the author of a post using the Share button at the bottom of the blog post.
 It's just below the emojis:

 How we got here

 I'm part of a growing publication: DeveloperISH.
 Check us out!

 Recently, a fellow publication member, Maggie posted a blog post in our publication.
 While sharing it on my Twitter network, I noticed some differences between my previous shares on Twitter and hers.
 By shares on Twitter, I mean what a tweet looks like by default without editing when you click on the Tweet button.

 The post has since been updated, and with what we learnt, we collaborated to write this post.
 So allow me to show you how to make Hashnode and Twitter work well together.